 How long does it take to become a managing broker in Illinois?

 If you’ve been working as a real estate broker in Illinois for at least two of the last three years and have a current license, you can earn your managing broker license in just a few months.

 How much does it cost to get a managing broker license in Illinois?

+Getting your managing broker license in Illinois will set you back about $400 if you take your prelicensing courses with Colibri Real Estate.
 This covers the 45 hours of coursework, the application, and the exam.

 More Career Resources From The Close

 Are you excited to become a managing broker in Illinois?